 Why are you blogging?
 Does your business have an end goal in mind?

 More often than not, a business designs their blog to bring in leads for the sales team.
 Unfortunately, many blogs can lack what they need for proper lead generation.

 This guide gives you the information you need for effective blog lead generation.

 With these elements, you’ll be able to create a lead generation machine for your business.
 Act on them today to see how they’ll make a difference for you.

 Always write content of value — for humans first.

-First and foremost, all your blog content should be directed toward and benefit your human audience.
+Foremost, direct all your blog content toward benefiting your human audience.
 SEO should always be secondary.

 Your content should help people resolve an issue or learn something new.
 It should address one of their pain points and give them the instruction they need to move forward.

 Alternatively, when you focus on SEO first, you take several unnecessary risks.
 You risk getting penalized by Google.
 You risk alienating your audience.
-You most certainly risk lowering your conversion rate.
+You risk lowering your conversion rate.